 Important historical places in Polonnaruwa: Parakrama Samudra, Parakrama palace, Gal Viharaya, Ruwanweli dagoba, and Alahana Pirivena complex are the most popular tourist places in Polonnaruwa.

-Exploring the historical places of Polonnaruwa: Polonnaruwa archaeological site is a UNESCO world heritage site and it houses a large number of ancient structures such as temples, audience halls, palaces.
+Exploring the historical places of Polonnaruwa: Polonnaruwa archaeological site is a UNESCO world heritage site and it houses a large number of ancient structures such as temples, audience halls, and palaces.
 There had been 3 major Kings, who contributed to the development of the city Vijayabahu the great, Parakramabahu and Nissankamalla.

 Usually, most Sri Lanka cultural tours include Polonnaruwa due to its historical and cultural value.
 Cycle through the city is one of the most popular ways of exploring the city while some others are using vehicles to travel between monuments.

-Food specialities even though Polonnaruwa is not popular for its own food varieties Polonnaruwa produces a large amount of fruit and vegetable on the island.
+Food specialities Even though Polonnaruwa is not popular for its own food varieties Polonnaruwa produces a large amount of fruit and vegetable on the island.
 There are few cooking classes in Polonnaruwa and they are specially served for foreign travellers.

 How to reach Polonnaruwa

 - Road transport is the best way of reaching Polonnaruwa from Colombo and all other parts of Sri Lanka.
-Polonnaruwa is connected with all major cities such as Colombo, Kandy, Matara and direct buses are plying to Polonnaruwa from all major cities on the island.
+Polonnaruwa is connected with all major cities such as Colombo, Kandy, and Matara and direct buses are plying to Polonnaruwa from all major cities on the island.

 The city of Colombo lies about 30 km south of Colombo international airport